 “Let me ask you a question.
 Do you think we would both have suffered like this if we had understood the nature of love and how it is nurtured?”
 Her eyes were fixed on his and she shook her head imperceptibly.
 Once again he laid his hands on the table, palms up.
 This time it was she who clasped his fingers tightly.
 He continued.

 “I went there with a terrible load of hurting questions and a heart drowning in pain.
 My spirit was bruised.
 I was morose, brooding and silent.
 I had lost my appetite and couldn’t sleep.
 All night I would sit up flipping channels on the telly and all day I would mope about drowsily.
-She tolerated it for 3-4 days, and then, thank God, she decided to snap her fingers in my face and told me to wake up.
+She tolerated it for three or four days.
+Then, thank God, she decided to snap her fingers in my face and told me to wake up.

 “From the next day, she made me go for a walk with her in the pre-dawn chill of the morning.
 We’d return to find the sun just breaking over the horizon, and sit down on the front steps of the house with huge cups of tea and wait to greet the sun.
 Within a week, I got back into the old groove we had, both of us.
 It was as if my time with my ex-wife was just falling away from me… layer by layer.
 Our time on the steps began to stretch to mid-morning.
 I didn’t realize it then, but I had begun to heal.

-“There are over thirty kids who are associated with the center at this time and they all adore her.
-During the production of the play, there were many times when I thought the kids would break out in argument- or even a fight.
+“There are over thirty kids who are associated with the centre at this time and they all adore her.
+During the production of the play, there were many times when I thought the kids would break out in argument — or even a fight.
 But it never happened.
-She had taught them how to express displeasure without quarreling and how to quarrel without bitterness, resentment or fear.
-After the six years of unadulterated one-up-man-ship and power play that I lived through with my ex-wife, the community center felt like heaven to me.
+She had taught them how to express displeasure without quarrelling and how to quarrel without bitterness, resentment or fear.
+After the six years of unadulterated one-up-man-ship and power play that I lived through with my ex-wife, the community centre felt like heaven to me.
 One night, I asked her how she had managed to engineer this wonder.
 That was the night she told me things that I will tell you now.
-Can you imagine, it was just four days ago..?”
+Can you imagine, it was just four days ago?”